 learn the surprising differences in our article

-The US and the UK share more than their language (which is also different in both countries).
 Whether you are planning or attending, this is a whole different story when it comes to weddings.
 From the formalities to its size.
-Let’s go over the major differences between weddings in the United States and United Kingdom.
+Let’s go over the major differences between weddings in the United States and the United Kingdom.

 Average Read Time: 3 minutes 45 seconds

 Learn about the Differences in US & UK Weddings:

 1. Are US or UK Weddings More Extravagant

 2. What is a UK Wedding Hen Weekend